umarhassan-mitodl/1.212j-spring-2005/content/pages/readings.md

 Lieu, Henry.
 A Roadmap for the Research, Development and Deployment of Traffic Estimation and Prediction Systems for Real-Time and Off-Line Applications (TREPS, TREPS-P).
 Travel Management Team, Office of Operations RD&T, Federal Highway Administration, 2003. ({{% resource_link "12fc91ba-41c8-1bf6-c36e-7a806e1ebb68" "PDF" %}})

 Ben-Akiva, Moshe, Michel Bierlaire, Jon Bottom, Haris Koutsopoulos, and Rabi Mishalani.
-Development of a Route Guidance Generation System for Real-Time Application. ({{% resource_link "bc9e1458-4667-49f1-b6fc-7b3126a3d004" "PDF" %}})
+Development of a Route Guidance Generation System for Real-Time Application. ([PDF](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.31.4203))

 Haitham Al-Deek, and Adib Kanafani.
 "Modeling the Benefits of Advanced Traveler Information Systems in Corridors with Incidents." *Transportation Research C* 1, no. 4 (1993): 303-324.